NeuroJSON/bjdata/Binary_JData_Specification.md

 - **clock_seq_low**: byte 9
 - **node**: bytes 10–15

-The 16 bytes are stored in standard UUID byte order (network byte order / big-endian) as per RFC 4122.
+The 16 bytes are stored in standard UUID byte order (network byte order / Big-Endian) as per RFC 4122.
 This is an exception to BJData's Little-Endian convention.

 ##### UUID Versions